 min.reduction

-if objfn is either 'AIC' or 'BIC'.
-A value in the interval [0,1) that determines the minimum reduction in AIC/ BIC (relative to the current AIC/ BIC) a candidate eigenvector need to achieve in order to be selected
+if objfn is 'AIC', 'AICc' or 'BIC'.
+A value in the interval [0,1) that determines the minimum reduction in the selected information criterion (relative to its current value) a candidate eigenvector needs to achieve in order to be selected

 boot.MI

-number of iterations used to estimate the variance of Moran's I (default = 100).
+number of iterations used to estimate the variance of Moran's I (default is 100).
 Alternatively, if boot.MI = NULL, analytical results will be used

 resid.type

 character string specifying the residual type to be used.
-Options are 'raw', 'deviance', and 'pearson' (default)
+Options are 'raw', 'pearson', and 'deviance'

 alpha